 The HOA management contract may also have a provision for litigation expenses.
 It states that the association will be responsible for legal expenses should HOA management become involved in a lawsuit.
 This assures HOA managers that they can do their duties without fear of getting sued.

-Accounting and Financial Management: An HOA manager’s responsibilities may include assisting the board with the annual budget, obtain a reserve study, collect HOA dues and assessments, monitor the association’s bank accounts and balances, send HOA invoices, send delinquency notices, prepare financial documents, prepare vendor payments, and so on.
+An HOA manager’s responsibilities may include assisting the board with the annual budget, obtaining a reserve study, collecting HOA dues and assessments, monitoring the association’s bank accounts and balances, sending HOA invoices and delinquency notices, preparing financial documents and vendor payments, and so on.

 An HOA management company is supposed to make the board’s lives much easier.
-But if you don’t have a contract — or one that is not clear and fair—it will only lead to more problems for the association.
+But if you don’t have a contract or one that is unclear and fair, it will only lead to more problems for the association.
 Having a management contract means you’ll be able to cover all bases as well as protect the members of your community from costly mistakes and disappointments.